Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 ```

 > **NOTE**: Please note that we have used `2.7.199` as the value of `image:tag` configuration parameter
 > above.
-That will result in `2.7.199` version of microservices to be deployed.
-If you want to deploy a
+That will result in `2.7.199` version of microservices and edge modules to be deployed.
+If you want
-> different version of the platform, please specify it as the value of `image:tag` parameter.
+> to deploy a different version of the platform, please specify it as the value of `image:tag` parameter.

 #### Passing Azure resource details through YAML file